 Out and about with your baby

 Babies grow very quickly.
-All you need for the first few weeks are enough clothes to make sure that your baby will be warm and clean.
+All you need for the first few weeks are enough clothes to make sure your baby will be warm and clean.

 You'll probably need: